 - SET SERIALST MAIL - This command allows you to resume mail being delivered to your address.

-- SET SERIALST DIGEST - This command allows you to receive daily digests of all messages posted to the list; does NOT support HTML or special character formatting (2500 line limit).
+- SET SERIALST DIGEST - This command allows you to receive weekly digests of all messages posted to the list; does NOT support HTML or special character formatting (2500 line limit).

-- SET SERIALST INDEX - This command allows you to receive daily index summaries of mail posted to the list.
+- SET SERIALST INDEX - This command allows you to receive weekly index summaries of mail posted to the list.

 NASIG offers SERIALST as a public service.
 It does not verify the accuracy of submitted messages, nor does it endorse opinions expressed by contributors to the SERIALST forum.
 Authors of messages to SERIALST are solely responsible for their content.
 The moderators reserve the right to reject postings that do not fall within the scope and purpose of the list.

 HISTORY OF SERIALST & RELATIONSHIP TO THE NEWSLETTER ON SERIALS PRICING ISSUES